CONTENT EDITING 1: "THE DRUG PROBLEM"

 This is not only where I list projects that don't fit anywhere else (mainly promotion) but also where I hide jobs that I feel awkward about admitting that I am not good enough to do myself (like editing, translation, etc.).
 Read More

-With a list such as the one below, you would be excused for thinking; “Most or at least the best parts are probably taken.”
-Not so; I have managed (mainly indirectly) to make a living from my book Svenskt Konstglas during the last few decades, and it is not until now (spring of 2020), that I have started to (commercially) develop The Laszlo & Laszlo Project.
-Over 60 titles are either published or publishable on Amazon (15 in English, though unpublished, as paper-publishers seem not like "e-published books" even if unsold).
-This goes for books in some other languages as well, so for all practical purposes: "nothing" is published.
-Also, there are 3 movie rights - as well as 1 finished script, 4 books begging to be turned into films, close to a dozen “treatments,” as well as a theatre play lost for 70 or 80 years.
+With a list like the one below, one might be excused for thinking, “Most or at least the best parts are probably taken.”
+Not so; I have managed (mainly indirectly) to make a living from my book Svenskt Konstglas during the last few decades, and it is only now (spring of 2020) that I have begun to (commercially) develop The Laszlo & Laszlo Project.
+Over 60 titles are either published or publishable on Amazon (15 in English, though unpublished, as paper publishers seem not to like "e-published books" even if unsold).
+This applies to books in several other languages as well, so for all practical purposes: "nothing" is published.
+Additionally, there are 3 movie rights, as well as 1 finished script, 4 books eager to be turned into films, close to a dozen “treatments,” and a theatre play lost for 70 or 80 years.
 Yet, no efforts have been made to find publishers or producers.
-Everything is in place and "ready to roll" and the texts and projects below - as well as texts/projects in other languages - are all more or less unexploited (at least since the 1970s).
+Everything is in place and "ready to roll", and the texts and projects below—as well as texts/projects in other languages—are all more or less unexploited (at least since the 1970s).
 VIDEO

 Continue Reading